Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 ## Conclusion

 In this tutorial you revisited the ideas from almost all of the previouse tutorials and added updating and animating a chart with D3.
 You also sorted and filtered data before graphing it.

+This is an area chart, read more about these here: https://www.data-to-viz.com/graph/area.html